hackman/HighAvailabilityWorkshop/README.md

 - HAproxy
 - Redis
 - Redis-Sentinel
-You will also receive 2 public, floating IPs for your site and 2 private IPs for your MySQL and Redis installations.
-Nginx, uWSGI and Wordpress are already preconfigured to work with the MySQL and Redis on lxc1.
+Nginx, uWSGI and Wordpress are already preconfigured to work with the MySQL and Redis on localhost.
+We will have to reconfigure them to use the floating IPs for the services.

 The setup will look like this:
 - lxc1(web and db node)